Blosc/bcolz/doc/reference.rst

       Parameters to the internal Blosc compressor.
     dtype : NumPy dtype
-      Force this `dtype` for the carray (rather than the `array` one). expectedlen : int, optional
+      Force this `dtype` for the carray (rather than the `array` one). dflt : Python or NumPy scalar
+      The value to be used for enlarging the carray.
+If None, the default is filling with zeros.
+    expectedlen : int, optional
       A guess on the expected length of this carray.
 This will serve to decide the best `chunklen` used for compression and memory I/O